 Information security is essential to organisations of all sizes.
 However, due to their lack of processes, security breach technology safeguards and dedicated IT teams, small to medium-sized businesses (SMBs) are particularly vulnerable to attacks.
-In fact, a recent study found that 67% of SMBs experienced a cyberattack, and 58% experienced a data breach in the last 12 months, yet only 28% rate their ability to mitigate threats, vulnerabilities and attacks as highly effective.
-Not only are small businesses more susceptible, they also face disproportionately greater costs relative to larger organisations.
-A study by IBM found that organisations with 500-1,000 employees had an average data breach cost of \$3,533 per employee, compared to \$204 per employee in larger organisations.
+According to a recent study, 76% of SMBs have been impacted by at least one cybersecurity attack in 2022, a considerable increase compared to 55% in 2020.
+Also 73% of SMBs agree that their organisation has reached a tipping point where cybersecurity concerns demand action.
+Another study by IBM found that organisations with 500-1,000 employees had an average data breach cost of \$3,533 per employee, compared to \$204 per employee in larger organisations.
 For industries that require regulatory compliance, including HIPAA, FERPA, SOX and GLBA, the costs are even higher.
 Although the consequences of data breaches are severe, there are steps SMBs can take to mitigate costs and potentially reduce their overall security risk.